Develop your full entrepreneurship potential

-Share your challenges, questions, and especially potential solutions and strategies with entrepreneurs experiencing challenges similar to your own is what the group mentorship program offers entrepreneurs.
+Share your challenges, questions, your potential solutions and strategies with entrepreneurs experiencing challenges similar to your own is what the group mentorship program offers entrepreneurs.

-- Cohort of from 8 to 10 entrepreneurs
+- Cohort of from 4 to 8 entrepreneurs

 - Themes chosen by participants, focused on developing their entrepreneurship potential.

-Cost: $200 for a full group mentorship cycle over about one year.
+Cost: $300 for a full group mentorship cycle

 >> Introducing the program (French)